leonardr/cce-python/README.md

 * `1-parsed-renewals.ndjson` - A list of renewal records, each in JSON format.

-## `2-filter.py`
+## `2-match-renewals.py`

-Remove registrations from consideration if there's clearly no point in checking for a renewal.
+Match up registrations with their renewals.

 Outputs:

+* `2-registrations-with-renewals.ndjson` - A list of the same
+  registrations from `0-parsed-registrations.ndjson`, except that every registration with one or more renewals has been combined with its renewal information.

+* `2-cross-references-in-foreign-registrations.ndjson` - A list of
+  non-obvious potential foreign registrations, to be used in the next step.

-* `2-registrations-after-1963.ndjson`: Copyright registrations that
+* `2-renewals-with-registrations.ndjson` - A list of renewals that
-  happened after 1963.
-These were renewed automatically, so there's no point in checking for an explicit renewal.
+  could be matched to a registration.

-* `2-registrations-before-{year}.ndjson` - Registrations that are moot
+* `2-renewals-with-no-registrations.ndjson` - A list of renewals that
-  because they happened more than 95 years ago.
-These books are in the public domain regardless of whether the copyright was renewed, so there's no point checking for a renewal.
+  couldn't be matched to a registration.
+Some of these are renewals for pamphlets and such -- works other than "books proper" -- so although their registrations exist, they aren't in this dataset.
+Others may represent missing data or errors.

+## `3-filter.py`

+For each registration, make a decision about the quality of the registrations found for it, where it was published, and so on.

+Outputs:

-* `2-registrations-foreign.ndjson` - Registrations for foreign works,
+* `3-registrations-foreign.ndjson` - Registrations for foreign works,
   interim registrations (used while foreign works were looking for a US publisher), and registrations where the place of publication looks like a place outside the United States.
 Foreign works had their copyright renewed by treaty, so the absence of a renewal doesn't prove anything.

+* `3-registrations-too-early.ndjson` - Registrations that are moot
+  because they happened more than 95 years ago.
+These books are in the public domain regardless of whether the copyright was renewed, so renewals probably aren't relevant.

+* `3-registrations-too-late.ndjson`: Copyright registrations that
+  happened after 1963.
+These were renewed automatically, so renewals probably aren't relevant.

-* `2-registrations-in-range.ndjson` - Registrations where the absence
+* `3-registrations-in-range.ndjson` - Registrations where the absence
   of a renewal record could make the difference between still being in-copyright and being in the public domain.

-* `2-cross-references-in-foreign-registrations` - References in a
-  registration for a foreign publication to _other_ registrations.
-Those other registrations might also be foreign publications -- we'll check that in the next step.

-* `2-registrations-error.ndjson` - Contains about 20,000 registrations
+* `3-registrations-error.ndjson` - Contains about 20,000 registrations
   which can't be processed because they're missing essential information.
 This information might be missing from the original registrations, it might be missing from the transcription, or the